sobaba-12/sim_and_scat/content/intro.md

 **Classical molecular dynamics** (MD) is a common computational chemistry technique for studying complex systems, such as proteins, polymers, and battery materials [[1-4](#references)].
 Alongside the interest in these and other applications, molecular dynamics is also a used to help analyse data obtained from elastic scattering instruments.

 This tutorial has been written to **introduce users of elastic-scattering techniques**, such as small angle scattering or diffraction, to classical molecular dynamics (MD) simulation.
-We hope that this tutorial can provide an accessible route for experimental researchers to **better understand some of the complexities and subtleties of MD simulation**, thereby helping these researchers to get more relevant information from their simulations.
+We aim to provide an accessible route for experimental researchers to **better understand some of the complexities and subtleties of MD simulation**, thereby helping these researchers to get more relevant information from their simulations.

 This tutorial begins with an introduction to classical simulation methods, including a discussion of the development and parameterisation of classical interatomic potential models.
 We then provide an outline of traditional molecular dynamics simulation methods and discuss a number of important considerations users of MD simulation should be aware of.
 We close this tutorial with an illustrative practical example, using the open-source Lennard-Jones simulation package [`pylj`](http://pythoninchemistry.org/pylj) [[5,6](#references)], and discuss how a radially averaged scattering profile may be obtained **directly from simulation** via the Debye equation [[7](#references)].